Arquisoft/wichat_en3a/README.md

 ### LLM API key configuration

-In order to communicate with the LLM integrated in this project, we need to setup an API key.
+In order to communicate with the LLM integrated in this project, we need to set up an API key.
 We have to create a .env file in the hintservice directory with this format:
 HINTSERVICE_API_KEY=YOUR_API_KEY